 In 1884, the School was chartered under the laws of the State of Tennessee, and its name changed to Lane Institute.
 Later, in 1896, the college department was organized and the name once again changed to Lane College, honoring its founder.

 With a male/female ratio of 1:1, annual enrollment varies between 650-800 students.
-Lane College has a 13:1 Student to Faculty ration offering majors in:
+Lane College has a 13:1 Student to Faculty ratio offering majors in:

-Located on approximately 25 acres in Jackson, Tennessee, the college isa small, private, co-educational, church-related institution which provides a liberal arts curriculum leading to baccalaureate degrees in the Arts and Sciences.
+Located on approximately 25 acres in Jackson, Tennessee, the college is a small, private, coeducational, church-related institution.
+It provides a liberal arts curriculum leading to baccalaureate degrees in the Arts and Sciences.